Aryammohammed/Image_Classifier_task1/README.md

 - `keras_Model.h5` → The trained model
 - `labels.txt` → Class labels
 - `predict.py` → Python script to load and test the model
-- `test.jpg` → Sample image for prediction
+- `test3.jpg` → Sample image for prediction
+-`Screenshot 2025-07-03 163924.png` → Screenshot of the prediction result

 ## 🚀 How to Run
 1. Make sure you have Python and the required libraries: